Sabiia Seb

 Imprime registro no formato completo

-In advance of a taxonomic treatment for the Flora of the Guianas project, five new species of Guatteria Ruiz & Pav.
-(Annonaceae), from the Pakaraima Mountains in Western Guyana (northern South America) are described here.
+During a taxonomic treatment of Annonaceae for the Flora of the Guianas project, an unusual new species of Guatteria Ruiz & Pav., G. anteridifera from French Guiana and Amapá in Brazil (Northern South America) was found and described herein.

-Tipo: Article / Letter to the editor Palavras-chave: Annonaceae; Guatteria; Tropical South America; Guayana Shield; Guyana; Taxonomy.
+Tipo: Article / Letter to the editor Palavras-chave: Annonaceae; Guatteria; Tropical South America; French Guiana; Taxonomy.

 Imagem não selecionada